Genetic Counselors are an integral part of clinical care in many areas of medicine.

-Genetic counselors help families with hereditary neurologic conditions deal with many of the personal aspects of having an inherited condition in the family, such as decisions about reproductive options and family planning as well as adjusting emotionally to having or being at risk to have a hereditary neurologic condition.
+Genetic counselors help families with hereditary neurological conditions deal with many of the personal aspects of having an inherited condition in the family, such as decisions about reproductive options and family planning as well as adjusting emotionally to having or being at risk to have a hereditary neurological condition.
 They can also facilitate referrals to long-term resources such as community agencies, condition-specific support organizations, and other families with the same condition.

-What evidence is there to recommend or support genetic counseling in neurogenetics?Genetic counseling has been long recognized as an essential component to the care and management to Huntington disease patients and their at risk family members (Bennett RL, et al. Offering Predictive Testing for Huntington Disease in a Medical Genetics Clinic: Practical Applications.
-Journal of genetic Counseling, 1993 2 (3): 123-137.
+What evidence is there to recommend or support genetic counseling in neurogenetics?Genetic counseling has been long recognized as an essential component to the care and management to Huntington disease patients and their at-risk family members (Bennett RL, et al. Offering Predictive Testing for Huntington Disease in a Medical Genetics Clinic: Practical Applications.
+Journal of Genetic Counseling, 1993 2 (3): 123-137.
 Laboratory guidelines for Huntington disease genetic testing.
 The American College of Medical Genetics/American Society of Human Genetics Huntington Disease Genetic Testing Working Group.
 Am J Hum Genet.
 1998 May;62(5):1243-7.)

 As the knowledge of genes involved in neurogenetic has expanded so has the need and expert recommendation of genetic counseling for individuals and families with neurogenetic conditions: Duchenne: Bushby K, et al. DMD Care Considerations Working Group.
 Diagnosis and management of Duchenne muscular dystrophy, part 1: diagnosis, and pharmacological and psychosocial management.
 Lancet Neurol 2010 Jan;9(1):77-93; (2) Eur J Neurol.
 2010 May 25).

-The neurogenetic conditions have proven to be a genetically complex group of conations that have significant effect on psychological health of patients and families affected with these conditions.
+The neurogenetic conditions have proven to be a genetically complex group of conditions that have a significant effect on the psychological health of patients and families affected with these conditions.
 Genetic counseling can also be key to ensuring the accurate and appropriate use and interpretation of genetic tests (Genetic Counseling and Genetic Testing for Alzheimer's Condition: Joint Practice Guidelines of the American College of Medical Genetics and the National Society of Genetic Counselors http://www.nsgc.org/Publications/PracticeGuidelines/tabid/313/Default.aspx )